 1. Do not update multiple plugins and themes at once

-It's best to update plugins one by one instead of updating them all at once.
+It's best to update plugins one by one, rather than updating them all at once.
 This way, you can differentiate between issues that may cause WordPress to go into maintenance mode.

-After each plugin update, you can also take a closer look at the site's performance to see if any unexpected problems appear.
+After each plugin update, you can also take a closer look at the performance of the site to see if any unexpected problems appear.
 It will be possible to know if a particular plugin update is causing the error.

 2. Check plugin and theme compatibility

-Another way to prevent WordPress maintenance mode from appearing is toValidation Plugincap (a poem)thematicwhether it is related toLatest WordPress versionCompatible.
+Another way to prevent WordPress maintenance mode from appearing is toValidation Pluginrespond in singingthematicwhether it is related toLatest WordPress versionCompatible.

 Outdated plugins and themes can often cause conflicts and cause a site to go into maintenance mode.
 Updating them to the latest version can also help fix bugs and enhance security.